 - Use your 30-second commercial when leaving voicemails for contacts and recruiters.

 - Have more than one version.
-Different events and situations will require you to discuss different things.
+Different events and situations may require you to discuss different things.

 - Ask if there is someone else that they would recommend that you also speak with regarding your interests.

 - Use industry jargon or acronyms.

 - Ramble.
 If you run out of things to say ask a question to the employer such as, “Is there anything else you would like to know about me?” or “Would you like me to talk more about my experience?”

 - Don’t forget to ask for a business card, the name of a person you can follow up with, or advice for future action you should take.

 First sentence: Include your name, your school, your degree and major (for students and new graduates).
 More experienced individuals want to introduce themselves and then begin with the middle sentence.